Peter Yarrow: Music career

 Yarrow was instrumental in founding the New Folks Concert series at both the Newport Folk Festival and the Kerrville Folk Festival.
 His work at Kerrville has been called his "most important achievement in this arena".

 Yarrow co-wrote and produced "Torn Between Two Lovers", a number one hit for Mary MacGregor.
 He also produced three CBS TV specials based on "Puff the Magic Dragon", which earned an Emmy nomination for him.
-In 1978 Yarrow organized Survival Sunday, an antinuclear benefit, and after a period of separation, he was once again joined by Stookey and Travers.
+In 1978 Yarrow organized Survival Sunday, an anti-nuclear benefit, and after a period of separation, he was once again joined by Stookey and Travers.

 Yarrow and his daughter, Bethany Yarrow, often performed together.
 Together with cellist Rufus Cappadocia, they formed the trio Peter, Bethany, and Rufus.
 They released the CD Puff & Other Family Classics.
 In 2008, the musical special Peter, Bethany & Rufus: Spirit of Woodstock, featuring a live performance of the band, aired on public television.

 Yarrow portrayed leftist intellectual Ira Mandelstam in the 2015 film While We're Young.
 In the 2024 Bob Dylan biopic A Complete Unknown, Yarrow is portrayed by Nick Pupo.

-Criminal conviction and pardon
+Criminal conviction

 In 1970, Yarrow was convicted of taking "immoral and improper liberties" with 14-year-old Barbara Winter.
-The incident occurred on August 31, 1969, when Winter and her 17-year-old sister, Kathie Berkel, visited Yarrow's room at the Shoreham Hotel in Washington, D.C., seeking an autograph.
-According to Winter's sworn testimony, Yarrow answered the door naked and made her manually stimulate him until he ejaculated.
-During his sentencing hearing in September 1970, Yarrow asserted that the act was consensual, but Winter has repeatedly denied this claim.
-Yarrow's attorney further argued that "the sisters were 'groupies' whom he defined as young women and girls who deliberately provoke sexual relationships with music stars".
+The incident occurred on August 31, 1969, when Winter and her 17-year-old sister, Kathie Berkel, visited Yarrow's room at the Shoreham Hotel in Washington, D.C., seeking autographs.
+Winter told police that Yarrow answered the door naked and made her manually stimulate him until he ejaculated.
+Yarrow argued in court that the act was consensual, but Winter has repeatedly denied this.
+He was sentenced to one to three years in prison, but served only three months.

-The judge sentenced Yarrow to "one-to-three years" imprisonment, but suspended the term except for three months.
+Yarrow was granted a federal pardon by Jimmy Carter on January 19, 1981, the day before Carter's presidency ended.
 Yarrow later expressed regret for the incident, stating: "It was an era of real indiscretion and mistakes by categorically male performers.
 I was one of them.
 I got nailed.
 I was wrong.
 I'm sorry for it."

-Yarrow was granted a presidential pardon by Jimmy Carter on January 19, 1981, the day before Carter's presidency ended.
-For decades, Yarrow avoided mention of the conviction, but in the early 2000s, it became a campaign issue for politicians he supported.
-In 2004, U.S. Representative Martin Frost of Texas, a Democrat, canceled a fundraising appearance with Yarrow after his opponent aired a radio advertisement about Yarrow's offense.
-Similar calls from Republicans urged Democratic candidate Martha Robertson to cancel a fundraiser with Yarrow in 2013.
-In 2019, Yarrow was disinvited from the Colorscape Arts Festival in Chenango County, New York, when the organizers became aware of his conviction.
+Throughout the 2010s, Yarrow's conviction repeatedly affected his public engagements.
+In 2013, Democratic congressional candidate Martha Robertson received backlash for inviting Yarrow to perform at a campaign fundraiser.
+A similar outcry came in 2014 when Fiorello H. LaGuardia High School named Yarrow the guest of honor at a gala hosted by Al Roker.
+In 2019, Yarrow's appearance at the Colorscape Arts Festival in New York was cancelled after organizers learned of his offense.

-In 2021, The Washington Post revealed additional allegations of sexual assault made against Yarrow, including the alleged rape of a teenage girl in the same year that he assaulted Winter.
+In February 2021, The Washington Post revealed other allegations of sexual assault made against Yarrow, including the alleged rape of a teenage girl from Saint Paul, Minnesota, the same year that he assaulted Winter.